andoran74/hue32/README.md

 You are free to use, share, adapt, and build on Hue₃₂ for any purpose — including commercial use — as long as you give appropriate credit.

 **Suggested attribution:**
-*Hue₃₂ Color Notation System by Angel Doran, licensed under CC BY 4.0. https://hue32.studio*
+*Hue₃₂ Color Notation System by Angel Doran, licensed under CC BY-NC 4.0. https://hue32.studio*

+**Commercial licensing:**
+To use Hue₃₂ in a commercial product or service, contact angel@angeldoran.com.

 ---